 The Virtual School Headteacher

-The Virtual School structure is available here.
+View the Virtual School structure chart.
 If you need this structure chart in an alternative format please email kate.clarke@devon.gov.uk.

 Extended role of the Virtual School

-The DfE commissioned a ‘children in need’ review in 2019 and, as a result of this, it announced an ‘extended role’ for virtual schools in 2021, initially for one academic year.
+The DfE commissioned a ‘children in need’ review in 2019 and, as a result of this, it announced an ‘extended role’ for virtual schools in 2021.

 The extended role has been established to support children and young people with a social worker, in addition to those who are children in care such as children and young people on child in need and child protection plans.
 We wait to see if this becomes a permanent, statutory duty within the virtual school remit.